-Doctor visits, prescriptions, emergency room, hospitalization, and rehabilitative care.
+Short-term medical care includes doctor visits, prescriptions, emergency room visits, hospitalization, and rehabilitative care.

-For each medical event, Medicare will cover:
+For each medical event, Medicare will cover up to:

-- \rightarrow The first 20 days at 100% - \rightarrow The next 80 days at 80%
+- The first 20 days at 100% - The next 80 days at 80%

-- IMPORTANT: For coverage to continue for the full 100 days, the patient must require skilled care and participate to maintain or improve their condition. - Be prepared for the facility providing the rehabilitative care to report that Medicare coverage will stop well before the 100-day limit is reached.
+IMPORTANT: For coverage to continue for the full 100 days, the patient must require skilled care and participate to maintain or improve their condition.

+• Be prepared for the facility providing the rehabilitative care to report that Medicare coverage will stop well before the 100-day limit is reached.
 You have a right to appeal the decision to stop coverage.

-Long-Term Care Medicaid pays for Custodial Care
+Long-Term Care Medicaid (LTCM) Pays for Custodial Care

-Custodial care is provided either in a facility or at home on a long-term basis.
-It picks up where Medicare leaves off.
+- Custodial care is provided either in a facility or at home on a long-term basis.
+It picks up where Medicare leaves off. - The patient must qualify medically (need assistance with at least one activity of daily living).
+There are financial limitations, but Medicaid will not process an application until the medical need is established.

-- The patient must qualify medically (needs assistance with at least one activity of daily living.)
-There are financial limitations, but Medicaid will not process an application until the medical need is established. - See our DELC Resources page for a variety of information: https://www.DelawareElderLawCenter.com/resources
+See our DELC Resources page for a variety of information: www.DelawareElderLawCenter.com/resources

+The Transition From

+Rehabilitative Care

-The Transition from Rehabilitative Care to Custodial Care
+Custodial Care